standard-crypto/farcaster-js/docs/README.md

 ## Documentation

-### Merkle API Client
+### Warpcast API Client

-The Merkle API is a collection of publicly exposed API endpoints provided by Merkle Manufactory, Inc for Farcaster V2. `farcaster-js` provides a set of typescript bindings for those endpoints, as well as exposing the raw swagger bindings directly if needed.
+The Warpcast API is a collection of publicly exposed API endpoints provided by Merkle Manufactory, Inc for Farcaster V2. `farcaster-js` provides a set of typescript bindings for those endpoints, as well as exposing the raw swagger bindings directly if needed.

 See [here](/docs/classes/index.MerkleAPIClient.md) for full list of the methods supported.

+Wrappers for the Warpcast API are based on a OpenAPI spec kept in the `src` directory that is no longer kept up-to-date by the Warpcast team.
+Many manual edits have been added to the output of the openapi-generator.
+To add wrappers for new API endpoints, the `yarn:generate` script can be used as a starting point.

 ### Hubs